Housing with Care

 If you are finding it difficult to remain independent in your own home as a result of health problems you may be surprised at the options available to help you overcome the problems which you are experiencing - have a look at the staying in your home section for some ideas.

 If you do decide to move somewhere new then it is important to make the right choice so that you can feel safe within your new home, whilst remaining as independent as possible.
-There are various housing options available to you, including extra care housing.
+There are various housing options available to you, including housing with care.

-Extra care housing usually provides a higher level of support than you might get in your current home, including in sheltered or supported accommodation.
+Housing with care usually provides a higher level of support than you might get in your current home, including in housing for older people or supported accommodation.
 It generally provides a lower level of support than you might receive in a care home but allows you to retain some privacy, and encourages you to stay as independent as possible.

-To receive extra care housing in Sutton you must be at least 55 years old and be assessed as needing care and support.
-The priority consideration is that moving into an Extra Care Housing scheme could help you to stay as independent as possible.
+To receive housing with care in Sutton you must be at least 55 years old and be assessed as needing 5 hours or more care and support.
+The priority consideration is that moving into an housing with care scheme could help you to stay as independent as possible.

 What is provided

 Flats are self contained with safety and security features, lifts and assisted bathing facilities.
 All flats have a community alarm installed.
 There are also additional shared facilities, such as laundry rooms, living rooms, guest rooms and gardens.
-Some Extra Care Housing schemes provide additional services such as a cafe, lunchtime meals or an on-site day care service.
+Some housing with care schemes provide additional services such as a cafe, lunchtime meals or an on-site day care service.
 Flats are unfurnished, so you will need to supply all essential items including carpets, curtains, furniture and kitchen equipment.

 Your care and support needs can be met by the on-site care team.
 The amount of care and support you need will be set out in your agreed support plan.
 The care team will then agree with you how this will be delivered.
-Some of your care and support needs may already be met by your family or friends; you can continue this arrangement in extra care housing.
+Some of your care and support needs may already be met by your family or friends; you can continue this arrangement in housing with care.
 You also have the option of having a direct payment and arranging your own care and support if you prefer.

 What you will pay